This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You cannot remove the tick.

-- The tick's head is stuck in the skin.
+- The tick's head is stuck in your skin.

 - You have questions or concerns about your condition or care.